 - Smoking cessation programs

 - Air and ambulance transport

 - Case management programs

-Northwest Arkansas and the River Valley are great places to work as a Respiratory Therapist (RT).
-Recent conditions within our Healthcare systems have created an increased demand for respiratory therapists.
-The RT Program at NWACC has a 94% local employment rate and a 99% overall employment rate.
+Northwest Arkansas and the River Valley are great places to work as a respiratory therapist (RT).
+Recent conditions within the health care system have created an increased demand for respiratory therapists.
+The RT program at NWACC has a 94% local employment rate and a 99% overall employment rate.